Kenya Finance Bill protests: State response

 Following the protests, the Kenyan National Assembly officially approved the deployment of soldiers to assist the police in containing the already escalating protests on 25 June.
 Protesters had vowed to continue the protests on 27 June.

 President William Ruto declared the protests "treasonous" and vowed a "full response" against protesters after the events of 25 June, during which protesters were met with tear gas, water cannons, rubber bullets, and, according to rights groups, live ammunition.
 In response, protesters stormed the Parliament of Kenya and set parts of it on fire the same day.
 Addressing the deadly incident, Ruto stated, "We shall provide a full, effective, and expeditious response to today's treasonous events."
 He conveyed during a press briefing in Nairobi that the demonstrations had been "hijacked by dangerous people."

 Deployment of the Kenya Defence Forces

-Following the events of the 25 June protests, the former Cabinet Secretary for Interior and National Administration, Adan Duale, issued a gazette notice deploying the Kenya Defence Forces (KDF) to assist in anti-protest activities alongside the National Police.
+Following the events of the 25 June protests, the former Cabinet Secretary for Interior and National Administration, Adan Duale, issued a gazette notice deploying the Kenya Defence Forces (KDF) to assist in anti-protest activities alongside the National Police Service (NPS).
 This action was in violation of the Kenyan constitution, prompting the National Assembly to reconvene and approve the request.
 Despite acknowledging the irregularity of the process, Kenyan judge Lawrence Mugambi permitted the deployment to proceed under the condition that clear areas and duration of operation, as well as rules of engagement by the KDF, be published within two days of the ruling.
 Subsequently, the Cabinet Secretary issued a new gazette notice to comply with these requirements.